contao/docs/docs/dev/framework/hooks.md

 $GLOBALS['TL_HOOKS']['activateAccount'][] = [\App\EventListener\ActivateAccountListener::class, 'onActivateAccount'];
 ```

-In this case, the method `onActivateAccount` in the class `App\EventListener\ActivateAccountListener` is called as soon as the hook
+In this case, the method `onActivateAccount` in the class (or service) `App\EventListener\ActivateAccountListener`
-`activateAccount` is executed.
+is called as soon as the hook `activateAccount` is executed.

 ```php
 // src/EventListener/ActivateAccountListener.php